 STEP 2: Book a Test for COVID-19

-The Alberta Government recommends that anyone with symptoms of COVID-19 should get tested.
-A negative test result for the Five Core COVID-19 Symptoms could speed up your child’s return to school.
-Parents can call Health Link 811 or their primary health care practitioner, and fill out the COVID-19 AHS Online Self-Assessment Tool at: www.alberta.ca/covid-19-testing-in-alberta.aspx
+A negative test result for the four “core” COVID-19 Symptoms could speed up your child’s return to school.
+Parents can call Health Link 811 or fill out the COVID-19 AHS Online Self-Assessment Tool at: www.alberta.ca/covid-19-testing-in-alberta.aspx

 Please Note: Only symptomatic students need to be tested.
 Siblings and parents/guardians are not required to be tested, unless they too develop symptoms.

 STEP 3: Stay Home and Get Better